lintux11/CipherSQLStudio/README.md

 Important Notes
 Assignments and sample data are pre-configured by the administrator Users cannot modify database schemas
-SQL execution is sandboxed to ensure safety
-The LLM provides hints only, not complete SQL solutions
+SQL execution is sandboxed to ensure safety of the model The LLM provides hints only, not complete SQL solutions

 Author